icecreem17/Jetson_dli/README.md

 4. power(You have to use 5A with power.
 If you use more than that, Jetson Nano will be ruined.)
 5. Wired mouse and keyboard(Wireless mice and keyboards are also available, but this repository does not show how to connect them.)
 6. SD card(least to 32 GB)
+7. USB Camera(It doesn't matter if I use another camera, but this repository only covers USB-Camera.)

 P. S. MY laptop OS is Window.
 If your computer's OS is not Windows, steps 2-3 are different.
 So please find a method that suits your computer.
       And since the steps in this file are difficult to do in one day, we recommend doing them 3-4 hours a day for 2-3 days.